ontola/home/_posts/2020-04-20-comparing-rdf-and-xml.md

 _Defined by [RFC 4810](https://tools.ietf.org/html/rfc4180)_

 - Every single statement has a subject, so every thing has an explicit identifier.
+This makes RDF a bit more bothersome to create
 - It has native support for `URIs` (i.e. links), which makes sense as it's linked data.
 - Ordered data in RDF is kind of complicated.
 Read more about [ordered data in RDF in my previous article](/blog/ordered-data-in-rdf/).
 - Contrary to `key-value` constructs in XML and JSON, `subject-predicate` combinations do not have to be unique in RDF.